Understanding Medicare Parts A B C & D

 To determine if you’re eligible for Medicare, you can use the Medicare Eligibility Tool at Medicare.gov.

 Understanding Medicare Parts A through D

-  Medicare is split into four parts, A, B, C and D. Each part helps cover a specific set of health care services or expenses.
+Medicare is split into four parts, Medicare Parts A, B, C and D. Each part helps cover a specific set of health care services or expenses.

-  Part A-Medicare Part A is often referred to as hospital insurance.
-It helps cover expenses if you’re ever admitted to the hospital, for any reason.
-However, Part A helps cover more than just hospital stays.
+Medicare Part A-Medicare Part A is often referred to as hospital insurance.
+It helps cover expenses if you’re ever admitted to the hospital.
+However, Part A helps cover more than just hospital care.
 It also helps cover:

 - Inpatient care at a skilled nursing facility

 Medicare Part B-This is medical insurance for medically necessary services and preventive services.
 Medicare Part B helps cover:

 - Ambulance services

 - Durable medical equipment (including diabetes supplies)